jnozzi/cocoadev.com/markdown/NiceHighlightLineWhenDraggingInNSTableView.md

 Of course you can set color as you like.
 If you have Photoshop you can use the cmyk color settings from the color panel.
-65% == 0.65 in General/NSColor
+65% == 0.65 in NSColor

 Like the finder there is a circle at the end, but you can make one at the beginning to.
 Looks nice.